Ibby19/research_doc/README.txt

-The are my research notes for my research assignment
+This is my research notes for my research assignment